CEO and Publisher

 Aysha Khan, Social Media Manager

-Aysha Khan manages RNS social media feeds and contributes reporting on Muslim American issues.
+Aysha Khan coordinates social media projects and contributes reporting on Muslim American issues for RNS.
 She holds a degree in multi-platform journalism with a concentration in Middle Eastern studies from the University of Maryland.
-Her work has also been published by ThinkProgress, American Journalism Review, Reorient Magazine, the Journalism Center on Children and Families, and The Tempest, where she spent nearly two years editing culture stories and launching the tech vertical.
+In 2016, she was a reporting intern in Washington, D.C. with RNS and ThinkProgress.
+Her work has also been published by NBC News, USA Today, American Journalism Review, Reorient Magazine, the Journalism Center on Children and Families, and The Tempest, where she spent nearly two years editing culture stories and launching the tech vertical.

 Emily McFarlan Miller is a national reporter for RNS based in Chicago.
 She covers evangelical and mainline Protestant Christianity.
-Before joining RNS in 2016, she won awards for her work as education reporter at The Courier-News in Elgin, Illinois, and social media manager at the Chicago Sun-Times.
-Her writing also has appeared in Relevant Magazine, Her.meneutics, Acts of Faith, Crux and more.
-She graduated with honors from the journalism department at New York University and is working toward a master’s in intercultural studies from the North American Institute for Indigenous Theological Studies and Portland Seminary.
+Before joining RNS in 2016, she won awards for her work as education reporter at The Courier-News in Elgin, Illinois, and digital editor for social media and engagement at the Chicago Sun-Times.
+Her writing also has appeared in the Washington Post, USA Today, Relevant Magazine, Christianity Today’s CT Women website, Crux and more.
+She graduated with honors from the journalism department at New York University and is working toward a master’s in intercultural studies from the North American Institute for Indigenous Theological Studies (NAIITS) and Portland Seminary.

 Elizabeth Bryant (Paris)